LambdaHack/LambdaHack/README.md

-The latest official version of the LambdaHack library can be downloaded, compiled for SDL2 and installed automatically using the Cabal tool, which is already a part of your OS distribution, or available within The Haskell Platform[7] (version 2.4.1 or later of cabal is required).
+The latest official version of the LambdaHack library can be downloaded, compiled for SDL2 and installed automatically using the Cabal tool, which may already be a part of your OS distribution, but if it's too old, you can get it from The Haskell Platform[7] or using ghcup[19] or others.
+Version 2.4.1 or later of cabal is required and the newer the GHC, the better.
-Get the library from Hackage[3] as follows
+Get the LambdaHack package from Hackage[3] as follows

     cabal update
     cabal run LambdaHack